 B2B marketing research methods

 When doing B2B market research, it is important to keep in mind that your audience is very different from the consumer market.
-Finding >B2B decision makers is completely different than finding B2C audiences.
-B2B professionals are much harder to find because all market research panels are B2C focused.The type of research you conduct will depend on what you want to achieve and who you want to target.
+Finding B2B decision makers is completely different than finding B2C audiences.
+B2C audiences are relatively easy to uncover.
+However, B2B professionals are much harder to find.
+This is because all market research panels cater to B2C research.
+As a result, the type of research you conduct will depend on what you want to achieve and who you want to target.

 Primary market research